-“Then there was the suggestion that terrorists could have planted a bomb, although that theory was rejected, and in 1999 an exhaustive investigation by Judge Rosario Priore, one of Italy’s most respected legal figures and an expert on terrorism cases, gave the definitive version of what happened.”
+“Then, in 1999, an exhaustive investigation by Judge Rosario Priore — one of Italy’s most respected legal figures and an expert on terrorism cases — gave the definitive version of what happened.”
 [The Guardian]

 After a long and difficult investigation, Judge Rosario Priore concluded that the plane had been caught in a dogfight between NATO jet fighters and a Libyan MiG.

 RELATED POST: Suspicious Aviation Tragedies: 1970 Swissair Flight 330

 In September 2011 the Palermo civil tribunal ordered the Italian government to pay 100 million euros ($137 million) in civil damages to the relatives of the victims for failure to protect the flight and for concealing the truth and destroying evidence.

 (Actually, a bit more than evidence has been destroyed.
 More than a dozen individuals directly linked to this case have died in suspicious circumstances.)